Greg-GB/express-sendJSON/README.md

-# Express sendJSON response middleware
+# express-sendjson

 ### Installation
 ```
 npm install express-sendjson
 ```

-This is a simple express middleware that wraps the functionality of res.status(#).json(data) with some additional metadata by adding sendJSON to res.
-There are a wide range of properties that could be added in the future.
+Express-sendjson is a simple express response middleware that wraps res.status(#).json({}) with some additional metadata about the response by adding sendJSON to the response object.

 Here are the default settings.
 ```json